Prince Harry says he wants "reconciliation" with royal family in emotional interview

 "I can't see a world in which I would bring my wife and children back to the U.K. at this point," Harry told the BBC.
 "I miss parts of the U.K., of course I do.
 And I think that it's really quite sad that I won't be able to show, you know, my children."

-Harry now lives in California with his wife Meghan and their two children.
-He said that the initial decision to downgrade his security was due to a dispute with his family over his decision to step down as a senior member of the royal family in 2020.
+Harry, his wife Meghan, and their two children Archie and Lilibet now live in California.
+Harry said the initial decision to remove his automatic security entitlement was due him stepping down as a senior member of the royal family in 2020.

 Harry said he has been cut off from his father, King Charles, who is undergoing treatment for cancer.

 "I would love reconciliation with my family.
 There's no point in continuing to fight anymore.
+Life is precious.
 I don't know how much longer my father has.
-He won't speak to me because of this security stuff," Harry said.
+He won't speak to me because of this security stuff.
+But it would be nice to reconcile," Harry said.